This post is about the 10 best herbal tea for colds and flu symptoms.

 8. Ginger Tea

-According to Medicalnewstoday, ginger can help decrease congestion, inflammation, brings sore throat relief, and helps from getting any colds at all.
+According to Medicalnewstoday, ginger can help decrease congestion, and inflammation, bring sore throat relief, and helps from getting any colds at all.

 9. Rosehip Tea

-According to Natural Healing guide.com, the high amounts of vitamin C it contains makes a great preventative for the common old.
+According to Natural Healing guide.com, the high amounts of vitamin C it contains make it a great preventative for the common old.

-This 16-ounce bag of dried Rosehip is organic and caffeine-free.
-I love these bags of dry herbs, you can not only use this product for tea buy for other things like making body products.
+This organic bag of dried Rosehip tea is organic and caffeine-free.
+I love these bags of dry herbs, you can not only use this product for tea but for other things like making body products.

 10. Licorice

-Licorice tea is used in Traditional Chinese medicine and it is widely used to help with stomach issues.
-ScienceDirect.com reviewed licorice herbs as having antimicrobial properties, which in turn helps fight against bacteria that can be lingering in sore throats.
+Licorice root tea is used in Traditional Chinese medicine and it is widely used to help with stomach issues.

-Have you tried any of these herbal teas for colds?
+Have you tried any of these herbal teas for the immune system?
 Did this information help you?
 I would love to know in the comments below!

 Sources: